duythongle/fshare2gdrive/README.md

 # and pipe upload to "rclone rcat gdrive-remote:/RClone Upload/"
 fshare2gdrive.js "https://www.fshare.vn/file/XXXXXXXXXXX" "gdrive-remote" "/RClone Upload/"
 ```

-> If you run the command in the first time, it will ask for login FShare `username` and `password` then store login credentials to `$HOME/creds` in PLAIN TEXT.
-So use with caution!

 4. Download whole FShare FOLDER to GDrive synchronously (one by one file) ***RECOMMENDED way***